Huooo/vue-projects/README.md

 # Projects about Vue
-This is a demo aim to exercise vue.
+This is a demo for exercising vue.

 ## Front-end
 ### According to router